 Current & Pending Legislation

-Legislation – Automated External Defibrillators (AEDs) & Sudden Cardiac Arrest (SCA)
+Legislation – Automated External Defibrillators (AEDs), Cardiopulmonary Resuscitation (CPR), Sudden Cardiac Arrest (SCA) and Electrocardiogram (ECG) Screening

 Through its state-by-state network, Parent Heart Watch encourages its members to affect public policy at local and state levels so that communities take action and protect children from the devastating effects of SCA.